leela8985/finalproject/frontend/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open your local dev server URL (usually `http://localhost:3000`) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.